(A) Privacy and Confidentiality: Treatment of Reported Information.

 All members of the College community are encouraged to report incidents of unlawful discrimination or harassment on the basis of sex, including, but not limited to, on the basis of sex, sexual orientation, gender identity or marital or parental status, as well as sexual violence, relationship violence, and stalking, and retaliation to the Title IX Coordinator or a Deputy Title IX Coordinator.

-Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, who learns of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community is required to notify the Title IX Coordinator promptly.
+Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, are considered "responsible employees".
+This means that when they learn of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community they are required to notify the Title IX Coordinator promptly.
 In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with non-identifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
 Any questions about the reporting or confidentiality status of an individual should be directed to the Title IX Coordinator.

 College employees who serve in professional roles in which communications are provided confidential status under the law (e.g., licensed mental health care providers, licensed medical providers, pastoral counselors and clergy) are not obligated to report identifying information about behavior that may implicate the Sexual Misconduct Policy without the consent of the individual who supplied the information in question or otherwise in compliance with law.
 (1) However, these confidential resources are instructed to inform individuals of their right to file a complaint under the Sexual Misconduct Policy and may assist in that process.
 Please note that such employees who receive reports when not functioning in their licensed or confidential capacity (e.g., when teaching a course) are not prohibited from making a report.
 Finally, confidential resources may, consistent with their legal obligations and ethical requirements, provide limited statistical information about incidents without revealing personally identifiable information regarding the identities of the individuals involved to the Title IX Coordinator/Clery Act Compliance Coordinator.